DevOps-Cert/linuxsystemadministration/README.md

 ```
 sudo apt -y update; sudo apt -y upgrade ; echo 'datasource_list: [ None ]' | sudo -s tee /etc/cloud/cloud.cfg.d/90_dpkg.cfg; sudo apt -y purge cloud-init; sudo rm -rf /etc/cloud/; sudo rm -rf /var/lib/cloud/; sudo apt -y install tmux
 ```
 We are going to setup a group of computers all running Ubuntu 16.04 Server within a NAT Network of 10.20.30.0/24 with primary machine being 10.20.30.40 and other clients being .50 and up not to exceed .99.
 Static IPs will be used to make consistent for these examples to work especially for networking so consider starting there.
-Hostnames will be lbXX with XX being the last octet such as 10.20.30.40 being lb40 and the domain name search will be lfcs.local.
+Hostnames will be lbXX with XX being the last octet such as 10.20.30.40 being lb40 and the domain name search will be linux.local.

 ## Caching Updates and Packages
 As you will be running more than one identical Ubuntu box; it makes some sense to maintain local LAN copies of packages you are going to be using to speed up installation.
 There is no one size fits all; merely different ways of approaching the problem.